-Madison, Wisconsin - Feeling grateful may not come easily during difficult times, but research shows that expressing gratitude can help us to emerge from a crisis with a healthier perspective on our experience and create a more hopeful and optimistic path forward.
+Madison, Wis. - Feeling grateful may not come easily during difficult times, but research shows that expressing gratitude can help us to emerge from a crisis with a healthier perspective on our experience and create a more hopeful and optimistic path forward.

 While this past year has caused all of us to reflect on what we've lost during the pandemic, UW Health Distinguished Psychologist Shilagh Mirgain says now is a good time to identify, acknowledge and express the things that we appreciate and are grateful for in our lives.

-"Research on the benefits of gratitude during difficult times is overwhelmingly clear," Mirgain says.
+"Research on the benefits of gratitude during difficult times is overwhelmingly clear," Mirgain said.
 "Expressing positive emotions, including gratitude, improves our health, happiness and overall well-being.
 It is a free and easy practice that helps us focus on what we value, what is in our control and what we can give back to those who've helped us during our more difficult moments."